boba-buba/alman/FinishedDocumentation.md

 ![alt text](./DocsImages/image-1.png)

-I do not know how uch slower it makes the application, but as I didnt notice it while running it, I guess it is tolerable.
+I do not know how much slower it makes the application, but as I didnt notice it while running it, I guess it is tolerable.

+## Future ideas
+- How to lock alam.db file for read only if not from app.
+- May be rollback of save.

+## References to used resources
+1. Logo icon was found on Pinterest.
+The link is https://pin.it/6OnUYhahT.